oxiby/oxiby-docs/src/guide/game.md

 We're going to write a version of the game tic-tac-toe that you can play with a friend in your terminal.

 We'll start by looking at the complete program.
-Then we'll break it down bit by bit to understand how it works and how it uses all the things we've learned in this language guide (as well as a few new things).
+Then we'll break it down bit by bit to understand how it works and how it uses all the things we've learned in this book (as well as a few new things).

 Paste the code below into an Oxiby file and run it with `obc run` to try the game.